-STEP 2 : Take a length of Red wool and catch in and secure to the hook shank.
+Take a length of red wool and catch in and secure to the hook shank.
 Try and keep the body as uniform as possible.
-Don't run the waste floss too near the eye, this is where the hackle will be tied in and we don't want too much bulk.
+Don't run the waste wool too near the eye, this is where the hackle will be tied in and we don't want too much bulk.
 Hold the wool tail taught with your left hand and trim the tail to length using a single cut with a pair of scissors .
 Trim any waste wool from the body end and cover the ends with thread.

 Once just short of the eye with the tinsel, tie off with thread and trim the waste tinsel.

-STEP 8 : Now catch in another black cock hackle, this time with barbs slightly longer than those used for the palmered body.
-Perform two or 3 winds of the hackle and secure with thread.
+Now catch in another black cock hackle, this time with barbs slightly longer than those used for the palmered body.
+Perform two or 3 winds of the hackle, each one in front of the previous and secure with thread.
 Trim any waste from the hackle.